MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Simulated Experiments

 \subsubsection{Two-Agent Swap}

 In table~\ref{tab:swap_fullcollisions}, we present the number of agent-agent collisions (labeled ``Agent''), the number of agent-obstacle collisions (labeled ``Obstacle''), and the total number of collisions (either agent-agent or agent-obstacle) for 100 sampled trajectories with randomized initial positions.
+Here, we set the observations $o^i$ of each agent to be their own position and the position of the other agent.
 In the expert demonstrations, agents maintained a separation of 3 units and an obstacle radius of 4 units.
 For evaluation, we use an inter-agent distance of 2.7 units and an obstacle radius of 3.9 units, respectively, to qualify a collision.
-This avoids counting borderline collisions caused by discretization or noise while also increasing the discriminability between methods.
+This avoids counting borderline collisions caused by discretization or noise while also increasing the ability to distinguish between methods.
 MIMIC-D encounters the least number of total collisions by a significant margin.
-However, it is worth noting that BC encountered so few agent-agent collisions because the trajectories demonstrated mode averaging and cut through the central obstacle in nearly every instance.
-Vanilla CTDE Diffusion and our method both had very few agent-obstacle collisions due to diffusion's ability to effectively capture the multi-modality, but Vanilla CTDE Diffusion lacks coordination among agents, making it struggle to avoid agent-agent collisions.
+It is worth noting that \maulik{MLP BC} encountered so few agent-agent collisions because the trajectories demonstrated mode averaging and cut through the central obstacle in nearly every instance.
+Vanilla Diffusion and our method both had very few agent-obstacle collisions due to diffusion's ability to effectively capture the multi-modality, but Vanilla Diffusion lacks coordination among agents, which makes it challenging for it to avoid agent-agent collisions.

-As shown by the EMD in table~\ref{tab:swap_ot} computed from 100 sampled trajectories, MIMIC-D and Vanilla CTDE Diffusion achieve the smallest values, best replicating the expert demonstration distribution.
+As shown by the EMD in table~\ref{tab:swap_ot} computed from 100 sampled trajectories, MIMIC-D and Vanilla Diffusion achieve the smallest values, best replicating the expert demonstration distribution.
 This is expected because we know that diffusion can effectively capture multi-modality without suffering from mode collapse or averaging.
-While both methods achieve similar EMD scores due to the shared diffusion foundation, our advantage lies in enabling inter-agent coordination, a failure point of Vanilla CTDE Diffusion.
+While both methods achieve similar EMD scores due to the shared diffusion foundation, our advantage lies in enabling inter-agent coordination, a failure point of the Vanilla Diffusion method.

-It is worth noting here that BC and MAGAIL are deterministic, meaning that they would always produce a single path from a fixed initial state, unlike our method's stochastic nature, which allows it to recover the full distribution of expert demonstrations by sampling from random noise.
+It is worth noting here that \maulik{MLP BC} and MAGAIL are deterministic, meaning that they would always produce a single path from a fixed initial state, unlike our method's stochastic nature, which allows it to recover the full distribution of expert demonstrations by sampling from random noise.